tungdo0602/SolMacro/README.md

 + To start biome notifier, open Termux and run `cd storage/BiomeNotifier && start.sh`
 + Open Roblox and start afk (You can close the Termux window, it will run in background)

+#### You can use Termux:widget to add a shortcut to the home screen so you don't need to open Termux and run command again